riceonyou/LORMatchHistory/README.md

 Use this link to invite it into your discord server: https://discord.com/api/oauth2/authorize?client_id=890433697466175508&permissions=280640&scope=bot

+List of commands:
+!!history name tag region
+gives the match history for the given name/tag/region

 This bot uses the python package that reads LOR deck codes https://github.com/Rafalonso/LoRDeckCodesPython Other packages used: dotenv, discord, discord.ext, requests, json, csv, os